ibm-cloud-docs/openshift/openshift_observability_reference.md

 <dd>The LogDNA ingestion key that you want to use for your configuration.
 This value is optional.
 If you do not specify this option, the latest ingestion key is automatically retrieved.   </dd>

 <dt><code>--private-endpoint</code><dt>
 <dd>When you add this option to your command, the private service endpoint is used to connect to {{site.data.keyword.la_full_notm}}.
-To use the private service endpoint, your cluster must be enabled for using private service endpoints.
-Red Hat OpenShift on IBM Cloud clusters that run version 4 do not support private service endpoints.
+To use the private service endpoint, your cluster must be enabled for using private service endpoints. {{site.data.keyword.openshiftlong_notm}} clusters that run version 4 do not support private service endpoints.
 You must use a cluster that runs version 3.11 to use this option.
 For more information, see worker communication to other services and networks in [clusters](/docs/openshift?topic=openshift-plan_clusters#worker-services-onprem). </dd>

 </dl>